Environment Variables

 cat_name: tomcat

-Some property values in configuration files undergo variable substitution.
+Some property values in configuration files will undergo variable substitution.

 # options.yml